Malaysian Culture Summer School in Kuala Lumpur

 Practical information

-In addition to the programme fee, students will be required to pay for and arrange travel to Malaysia (approx. £750).
+In addition to the programme fee, students will be required to pay for and book flights to Kuala Lumpur, Malaysia (approx. £800).

 All DMU students will receive £400 DMU Global bursary and a minimum of £480 Turing Scheme funding (£880 in total).
-Students who meet qualifying criteria for ‘disadvantaged students‘ will also qualify for an additional £110, and £905 towards flight costs.
+Students who meet the criteria for ‘widening participation students‘ will also qualify for an additional £110, and £905 towards flight costs.

 Cultural Activities